msam010101/csubgoto/README.md

+# NOTICE

+THIS PROJECT IS NOWHERE NEAR COMPLETE.
+ITS BEING WORKED ON.
+AT THE MOMENT THERES LIKELY NOTHING USEFUL HERE.
+THESE ARE NOT THE REPOSITORIES YOU ARE LOOKING FOR!

 # csubgoto

 This utility transforms C/C++ code by replacing `goto` statements with equivalent state machine logic using a `switch-case` construct.
 It can be used as a C/C++ precompiler to transform code before compilation with WebAssembly.